AyhamSaffar/imperial_materials_simulation/README.md

 - Added support for charged functional groups on the simulated molecule and a VRORV integrator to better account for the added electrostatic forces.

 - Add artist to run dataframe on dashboard so numbers are displayed in scientific format and the row for the current run gets highlighted.

+- Add arguements to the .display method to allow for changing the colour and style of the 3D rendered molecule.

 ## Authors and Acknowledgment